tendenci/azalea-theme/README.md

 * Box 03 - Homepage About Us Image (Left)
 * Box 04 - Footer

+## Fonts
+The fonts in this theme are:
+* 'Amiri', serif
+* 'Nunito Sans', sans-serif

+They are integrated into base.html using Google Fonts CDN.
+If you'd like to host the fonts yourself, you can by downloading them at [Google Fonts](https://fonts.google.com).

 ## Creator
 This template was created by [Tendenci](https://tendenci.com)!